Instructional Leadership Community of Practice

 Instructional Learning Partners

-No. Each participating school principal is encouraged to select a curriculum that is highly aligned to the Common Core State Standards (green-rated on EdReports.org) and that they feel best matches the learning needs of their students.
+While no specific curriculum is required, participating ILCoP schools must utilize ELA or math materials that are highly aligned to the Common Core State Standards (green-rated on EdReports.org).
 CEF provides grant funding to schools in the ILCoP to cover materials from Zearn, Eureka Math, Illustrative Mathematics, and EL Education.
 Principals and teaching teams have secured waivers from the district and agreements with the United Teachers of Richmond to ensure mutual agreement that the curriculum meets the highest standards and can be implemented successfully as designed at each site.

 We would love for you to attend an ILCoP training session and/or visit a school!
 Please subscribe on this page (in the yellow section above) and a representative from CEF will contact you shortly.